entando/entando-docs/vuepress/docs/next/docs/getting-started/README.md

 ---

+## Log in to Entando

+Now that we've installed Entando, let's log in to the `Entando App Builder`.

 ![entando-login.png](./entando-login.png)

-- Username: admin
+- Username: `admin`
-- Password: adminadmin
+- Password: `adminadmin`

 After login, change your password to activate your account.